Golf Tutorials

 2. The "Tilt" That Adds Effortless Power

-A simple a body posture change can unlock a much more powerful swing.
-Your goal here is to get your upper locked in to a correct tilted position well before you ever started with your backswing.
-Most players forget to do this and it wrecks the chain of events need in your golf swing.
+A simple body posture change can unlock a much more powerful swing.
+Your goal here is to get your upper body locked into a correct tilted position well before you start your backswing.
+Most players forget to do this, and it disrupts the chain of events needed in your golf swing.

 • Widen Your Stance: Take a stance that is slightly wider than your shoulders.
 A wider base provides the stability you need to make a full, powerful turn without swaying off the ball.
-You need to rotate into the backswing with authority not move laterally side to side to generate more Power.
-We will go more in depth in the section called *"Loading the Backswing (The Big Turn)"*.
-But widening slightly will really help if you are currently doing this.
+You need to rotate into the backswing with authority, not move laterally, to generate more power.
+Widening slightly will help if you tend to sway.

 Part 2: Using the Body as Your Engine